-An interactive learning session for key stage 2 about the Titanic and its local history connections to Liverpool.
-Available to book Monday to Friday, 10.15am, 11.30am and 1.15pm sessions.
+An interactive learning session for key stage 2 school groups about the Titanic and its local history connections to Liverpool.
+Available to book Monday to Friday at 10.15am, 11.30am and 1.15pm.

 Voyage of Discovery is an exploration of the Titanic, its local history connections to Liverpool and the causes of the famous disaster.
 Presenting a unique learning opportunity and led by an experienced member of the education team, it begins with a welcome and introduction to the Merseyside Maritime Museum.